Medicare Dental Plans

 Original Medicare (Part A for hospital coverage and Part B for medical coverage) typically does not include routine dental coverage, such as dental exams, cleanings, fillings, crowns, and bridges.
 There are, however, some exceptions to this rule.

-If you want to be able to combine coverage for routine dental care with other medical and hospital coverage, you can get that with a Medicare Advantage plan.
+If you want to be able to combine coverage for routine dental care with other medical and hospital coverage, you can get that with a Medicare Advantage plan (Part C).
 If you want to keep Original Medicare, consider adding a Medigap plan with dental benefits or a separate dental plan.
 Click here to see more information regarding Medigap.

 If you suffer an accident that results in damage to the jaw, Medicare would cover the medical reconstruction of the jaw.
 Or if you have a disease involving the jaw, Original Medicare might cover a tooth extraction that is directly caused by the disease.